What is a Digital Twin?

 Added Friday 06 November 2020 by MACS

-In this guest blog we hear about the use and benefits of a digital twin.
+In this guest blog from MACS we hear about the use and benefits of a digital twin.

 A digital twin is a virtual representation of an IoT device, including its elements and dynamics.
 It represents how the IoT device functions throughout its lifecycle, understanding the elements that it is composed of, their dynamics, and the dynamics of how those elements are put together.
 The digital twin uses real-world data as well as simulations and data analysis.
 These can be used to answer hypothetical questions and can intuitively present these answers.

 The virtual representation of a digital twin can take many different forms (or, preferably, an extensive combination of them), such as:

 - Bill of materials

 - Job plans